Towards the Usage of Window Counting Constraints in the Synthesis of Reactive Systems to Reduce State Space Explosion: Introduction

 This work is an extension of \cite{FeekenFraenzle2024}.
-The extended version complements the content of the original one in two main areas: For once, the synthesis approach in \cite{FeekenFraenzle2024} only considered safety games, while this work extends the game types to reachability, Büchi, co-Büchi and parity games.
-Secondly, this work adds the possibility of iterating over constraints of both the form \enquote{The system plays action $act$ \textit{at least} $k$ times out of $l$ of its own moves.} and \enquote{The system plays action $act$ \textit{at most} $k$ times out of $l$ of its own moves.} in the same synthesis procedure, while the previous version of the approach considered one of the constraint types to be fixed.
+The extended version complements the content of the original one in two main areas: First, the synthesis approach in \cite{FeekenFraenzle2024} only considered safety games, while this work extends the game types to reachability, Büchi, co-Büchi and parity games.
+Second, this work adds the possibility of iterating over constraints of both the form \enquote{The system plays action $act$ \textit{at least} $k$ times out of $l$ of its own moves.} and \enquote{The system plays action $act$ \textit{at most} $k$ times out of $l$ of its own moves.} in the same synthesis procedure, while the previous version of the approach considered one of the constraint types to be fixed.
 Additionally, this article is enriched with more extensive explanations and examples.

 This article is structured as follows.
 In \autoref{sec:relatedWork}, related work in the field of synthesis for reactive systems is presented, focusing on the challenge of constructing efficient algorithms.
 After summarizing concepts and notations required to formulate the game, \autoref{sec:gamesWithCountingConstraints} provides the definition of a game with counting constraints.
-In \autoref{sec:iteratedSynthesis}, we present the idea of and an algorithm for iterated synthesis with counting constraints.
+In \autoref{sec:iteratedSynthesis}, we present the idea of incremental synthesis with counting constraints and an algorithm for it.
 An example and runtime results of the algorithm based on a non-optimized implementation are given in \autoref{sec:experiments}.
-Current limitations and chances of the iterated synthesis approach that guide our future work are collected in \autoref{sec:discussion}. \autoref{sec:conclusion} concludes the article.
+Current limitations and chances of the incremental synthesis approach that guide our future work are collected in \autoref{sec:discussion}. \autoref{sec:conclusion} concludes the article.